ctds-usyd/library-webscraping/_episodes/05-conclusion.md

 ## Be nice: ask and share

-Depending on the scope of your project, it might be worthwhile to consider asking the owners or curators of the data you are planning to scrape if they have it already available in a structured format that could suit your project.
-If your aim is do use their data for research, or to use it in a way that could potentially interest them, not only it could save you the trouble of writing a web scraper, but it could also help clarify straight away what you can and cannot do with the data.
+Depending on the scope of your project, it might be worthwhile asking the owners or curators of the data you are planning to scrape if they have it available in a structured format.
+Not only could this save you the trouble of writing a scraper, but it might help clarify straight away what you can and cannot do with the data, or if your work is of interest to them.

-On the other hand, when you are publishing your own data, as part of a research project, documentation or a public website, you might want to think about whether someone might be interested in getting your data for their own project.
-If you can, try to provide others with a way to download your raw data in a structured format, and thus save them the trouble to try and scrape your own pages!
+On the other hand, when you are publishing your own data, as part of a research project, documentation or a public website, you might want to think about the most helpful way to share it: try to provide others with a way to download your raw data in a structured format, and thus save them the trouble of scraping your own pages!

 ## Web scraping code of conduct